-Save yourself the everyday financial stress and from getting into a debt cycle.
+Let’s help you figure out some easy ways to save money every day to cope up with financial stress and from getting into a debt cycle.
 Planning your expenses smartly go a long way.
-The good part, you don’t have to live from paycheck to paycheck anymore.
+The good part is that you don’t have to live from paycheck to paycheck anymore.
 Plus knowing that you have a backup in case of emergencies will save you a lot of stress.

 - 7 Basic Things A Woman Should Do To Set Her Own Financial Goals